 Centrally located, Reykjavík Lights is a Nordic-style hotel with bright rooms decorated in Scandinavian style.
-Inspired by light, the hotel aims to reflect everyday life in Iceland with colourful rooms with parquet floors and a reference to the Icelandic calendar.
-Reykjavík Lights is the ideal place for first-time visitors looking to get the most out of their visit as the hotel offers many tours.
+The hotel aims to reflect everyday life in Iceland with colourful rooms that represent specific days in the country’s ancient calendar.
+A complimentary breakfast is included with your stay.
+Reykjavík Lights is the ideal place for first-time visitors looking to get the most out of their visit as it offers many tours.

 Right in the middle of downtown Reykjavík is the Canopy by Hilton, a self-billed lifestyle hotel.
-Spanning six buildings that used to house the city’s most well-known furniture factory in the early 20th century, it was recently the home of the nightclub and live-music venue Faktory.
-Canopy’s design acknowledges and pays homage to all that came before it, with large and contemporary rooms, custom-made furniture and artworks by local artists.
-Visit the self-service café in the lobby for breakfast, or stop by the connected Geiri Smart Restaurant, one of Reykjavík’s finest places to eat.
+Spanning six buildings that used to house the most well-known furniture factory in the city, it was more recently home to the nightclub and live music venue, Faktory.
+Large, contemporary suites pay homage to the building’s past with custom-made furniture and local artwork.
+Visit the self-service cafe in the lobby for breakfast, or stop by the connected Geiri Smart Restaurant, one of the finest places to eat in Reykjavík.

-A member of the elite international group Design Hotels, 101 hotel is an exciting and luxury entry into the world of Icelandic fashion and design.
-Sleek, modern and with black-and-white minimalist tones throughout, the entire hotel itself feels like a work of art.
-On show are the latest works from both established and up-and-coming local artists, and there’s a stylish lounge bar on the premises as well.
-As it’s just a block away from Laugavegur, it’s no wonder Kim Kardashian and Kanye West chose this as the place to stay on their 2017 Icelandic getaway.
+A member of the Design Hotels group, 101 Hotel is a luxury insight into the world of Icelandic fashion and design.
+Sleek and modern with black-and-white minimalist tones throughout, the entire hotel feels like a work of art.
+The latest pieces from both established and up-and-coming local artists are on display, plus there’s a stylish lounge bar for a late-night tipple.
+As it’s just a block from Laugavegur shopping street, it’s no wonder Kim Kardashian and Kanye West chose this as the place to stay on their Icelandic getaway.

-Right next to the working harbour of Reykjavík at the western edge of downtown, the Icelandair Hotel Reykjavík Marina celebrates the city’s colourful and creative side.
-The interior features eye-catching furniture, striking wallpapers and plenty of odds and ends picked up at the nearby Kolaportið flea market.
-It’s also a champion of local culture, regularly hosting live-music gigs and pop-up concerts, media and art showings, as well as literature events and readings at the in-house café.
-Located next door to Slippbarinn restaurant, the hotel also has a gym on-site while offering fair prices for its central location.
+Right next to the working harbour of Reykjavík at the edge of downtown, the Icelandair Hotel celebrates the city’s colourful and creative side.
+The interior features eye-catching furniture, striking wallpaper and plenty of antiques picked up at the nearby Kolaportið flea market.
+It’s also a champion of local culture, regularly hosting live music gigs and pop-up concerts, as well as literature events at the in-house cafe.
+Head for drinks at the neighbouring Slippbarinn – the cocktails are the best in Reykjavík.

-Just outside of the city centre in the quickly gentrifying 105 neighbourhood is the Reykjavík branch of the Guldsmeden hotel chain.
-It’s cheaper than your average hotel in the country, and the bright rooms focus on light wooden furnishings and a carefully curated selection of sustainable products and amenities.
-The large in-house restaurant is all about organic and fresh ingredients, and there are plenty of comfortable nooks to relax in after a day of exploring.
-The Eyja Guldsmeden was the first hotel in the country to be awarded Green Globe certification, recognising its commitment to sustainable development within the hospitality industry.
+Just outside the city centre, in the quickly gentrifying 105 neighbourhood, is the Reykjavík branch of the Guldsmeden hotel chain.
+It’s cheaper than your average hotel in the country, and the bright rooms feature rustic four-poster beds designed with a Balinese twist.
+The large restaurant is all about organic, fresh ingredients.
+Eyja Guldsmeden was also the first hotel in the country to be awarded Green Globe certification, recognising its commitment to sustainability.

-Overlooking Elliðavatn Lake and just 15 minutes from downtown, this family-run hotel is perfect for those looking to experience both the beautiful Icelandic nature and exciting city of Reykjavík.
-The lake is teeming with birdlife in the summer, and there are plenty of walking and biking trails that delve into the surrounding parkland.
-With elegantly furnished rooms, the hotel also has homely common areas decorated with multiple bookshelves and comfortable lounge chairs.
-The unobstructed mountain views and minimal light pollution make Hotel Kriunes the ideal place for watching the Northern Lights during the winter months, and its location means that you’ll get your money’s worth.
+Overlooking Elliðavatn Lake, and just 15 minutes from downtown, this family-run hotel is perfect for those looking to experience both the natural beauty of Iceland and the city of Reykjavík.
+The lake is teeming with birdlife in the summer and there are plenty of walking and biking trails that delve into the surrounding parkland.
+Elegantly furnished rooms are complemented by homely common areas decorated with bookshelves and comfortable lounge chairs.
+Unobstructed mountain views and minimal light pollution make Hotel Kriunes the ideal place for watching the Northern Lights during the winter months.